dalacan/Project-Capstone/README.md

 it; otherwise the previous stable state is used.
 This is applied as a damper to avoid the sudden velocity change, and smooth the vehicle behaviour.
-The ```image_cb()``` identifies the upcoming red light at camera frequency, and publishesthe index of the waypoint closest to the red light's stop line to the topic ```/traffic_waypoint```.
+The ```image_cb()``` identifies the upcoming red light at camera frequency, and publishes the index of the waypoint closest to the red light's stop line to the topic ```/traffic_waypoint```.

 ## Phase 4: Waypoint Updater (Full)